ahmadcool66/ahmadcool66/README.md

 - Diploma course in Data Science and Machine Learning

 ## 🔭 Projects
-- Project : "Capstone_powerBI_Analytics_Dashboard" -
+- Project 1: Laptop Price Predictor.
+- project 2: Titanic Survival rate.
-- Attrition Insight :
+- Project 3: Visual Represntation of Attrition rate :
 - Explored the data in SQL and performed ETL in PowerBi.
 - Built the PowerBi dashboard to show the visual representation of the data attrition rate